Centroid: History

 The center of gravity, as the name indicates, is a notion that arose in mechanics, most likely in connection with building activities.
 It is uncertain when the idea first appeared, as the concept likely occurred to many people individually with minor differences.
 Nonetheless, the center of gravity of figures was studied extensively in Antiquity; Bossut credits Archimedes (287–212 BCE) with being the first to find the centroid of plane figures, although he never defines it.
-A treatment of centroids of solids by Archimedes have been lost.
+A treatment of centroids of solids by Archimedes has been lost.

 It is unlikely that Archimedes learned the theorem that the medians of a triangle meet in a point—the center of gravity of the triangle—directly from Euclid, as this proposition is not in the Elements.
 The first explicit statement of this proposition is due to Heron of Alexandria (perhaps the first century CE) and occurs in his Mechanics.
 It may be added, in passing, that the proposition did not become common in the textbooks on plane geometry until the nineteenth century.